gofr-dev/gofr/docs/advanced-guide/serving-static-files/page.md

 ```

-Additionally,if we want to serve more static endpoints, we have a dedicated function called `AddStaticFiles()` which takes 2 parameters endpoint and the filepath of the static folder which we want to serve.
+Additionally, if we want to serve more static endpoints, we have a dedicated function called `AddStaticFiles()` which takes 2 parameters endpoint and the filepath of the static folder which we want to serve.

 Providing an example below along with File System Example: